pxchen95/artifact_removal/README.md

 * convert_vector_to_cellarray.m: Converts vector to cell array with lengths of segments specified by input *N* and lengths of gaps specified by input *samp_shift*

 ## References
-[1] P. Chen, et al, "Estimation of Periodic Signals with Applications to Deep Brain Stimulation," *preprint*, 2022.
+[1] P. Chen, et al, "Periodic Artifact Removal with Applications to Deep Brain Stimulation," *preprint*, 2022.

-Note: This paper is available on this Github as EstimationPeriodicSignalDBS.pdf.
+Note: This paper is available on this Github as Chen_etal_PeriodicArtifactRemovalDBS.pdf.